akdor1154/gamescope-pkg/README.md

 ### Build scripts

 The package build scripts here are almost aggressively not DRY, because generalized packaging scripts are unreadable to me.
 This is also a nearly pedagogical exercize in figuring out how to build a binary debian package from scratch.
 This may have to change if I support more dists etc in future, but for now at least you can read what's going on...

+To self-build, you'll need at least `pandoc` and `lintian`, along with `podman`.
+The `main.yml` Github Actions file can be used as a reference.